 Let me firstly outline the challenge I see.

-Knowing what are the critical factors and their dependences for sustaining innovation success is vital to understand so that an organization can place the appropriate resources behind them.
+Knowing what are the critical factors and their dependencies for sustaining innovation success is vital to understand so that an organization can place the appropriate resources behind them.
 The questions are: which are critical, which naturally occur when others begin to be put into place, which seem to have limited or no real effect on changing the dynamics of innovation?
 Knowing these answers and having these clearer to achieve a higher ‘return on impact/investment’ (ROII) has a real business value.

 Today, we lack a clear system model that brings the critical innovation factors out and gives them their appropriate values of importance so resources can be allocated accordingly.
 Also if this can further be extended to provide the ability to model different future states and conceived future scenarios through different impact-investment simulations, this would certainly provide a strong relational tool for assessing business and innovation allocation with the appropriate resources to achieve a greater ‘fitness and impact’ in innovation to focus upon within their capability build.